ev3dev/ev3dev.github.io/docs/getting-started.md

 chosen.
 If the voltage drops below 5V the brick will turn off.
 All unsaved data will be lost.
 Keep in mind, that it may take a much longer time from 8V to 6.5V than from 6.5V down to 5V!

+**Note:** If you are using Raspberry Pi hardware without a screen, just wait for the Activity LED to stop flashing, then go to the next step.
+If you have connected the pi to a screen monitor via HDMI press `ALT-F2` at the end of the boot sequence.
+This should take you to a login prompt.
+Login as 'robot' with password 'maker'.

 </div>

 <div class="col-md-4">